kristifidani/map_reduce_data_processing/README.md

 ### Project Overview

-In this project, I've harnessed the power of MapReduce to tackle a variety of tasks, encompassing **counting**, **reverse web-graph** link analysis, **K-Nearest Neighbors** (KNN) algorithm, and **matrix multiplication**.
+In this project, I've harnessed the power of MapReduce to tackle a variety of tasks:

+1. **Encompass counting**
+2. **Reverse web-graph link analysis**
+3. **K-Nearest Neighbors (KNN) algorithm**
+4.  **Matrix multiplication**.

 Each task is associated with its unique dataset and specific requirements, all meticulously detailed in the project description.

-Utilizing the MapReduce programming paradigm, I've efficiently processed substantial volumes of data by breaking them down into manageable chunks and orchestrating parallel operations on a cluster, exemplified by technologies such as Hadoop.
+Utilizing the MapReduce programming paradigm, I've efficiently processed substantial volumes of data by breaking them into manageable chunks and orchestrating parallel operations on a cluster, exemplified by technologies such as Hadoop.
 My implementation leverages the MRJob framework, a powerful tool that empowers seamless programming with the MapReduce model in Python.

 **Key Aspects:**